best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 -- Donald Knuth, The Art of Computer Programming
 ```

-Code with high readability is often referred to as "Clean Code".
+Code with high readability is often referred to as "clean code".
-Clean code helps us to understand a program faster.
+Clean code helps us understand a program faster as it tries to remove points of confusion and ambiguity.
-The code itself often sounds quite natural when spoken aloud.

 ```{admonition} Key Learning
 :class: admonition-learning